Youth center – Marche-en-Famenne

 - Being capable of finding ways to socialize with youngsters during free time.

-- Assistance of external animators during creative workshops.
+- Assistance of external animators during creative and sustainability workshops (ex: cooking; taking care of the small vegetable garden)

 - Thinking of new animations according to your skills and passions and sharing them with the youngsters.